markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Header with flexbox added, creating a row with 2 HTML elements](assets/lesson-2/1000-flex-header.jpg)

-Flexbox is able to evenly distribute the space of the parent element (the `<header>` element) among the children elements (the `<h1>` and `<nav>` links).
-What makes this more interesting is that both of those children by default are block-level elements and adding the context of flexbox overrides that default behavior.
-The `display: flex` declaration also automatically makes that `<header>` a "row" by default, so there's no need to explicitly declare it.
+As you can see, flexbox evenly distributed the space of the parent element (`<header>`) among the children elements (the `<h1>` and `<nav>` links).
+What makes this more interesting is that both of those children are block-level elements by default and adding the context of flexbox overrides that default behavior.
+The `display: flex` declaration automatically makes that `<header>` a row by default, so there's no need to explicitly declare it.

-> **Pro Tip:** To change a flexbox from a row layout to a column layout, you can use a property called `flex-direction` and give it a value of `column`.
-This causes the box to lay out all of its children vertically rather than horizontally.
+> **Pro Tip:** To change a flexbox from a row to a column layout, you can use the `flex-direction` property with a value of `column`.

 There are just a few more things we want to do at this point.
 Did you notice that the navigation items seem to be skewed to the lefthand side, closer to the `<h1>`?
 We can adjust that easily by using a property called `justify-content`.